pinax/django-mailer/docs/usage.rst

  Using the DontSendEntry table
  =============================

  Django-mailer creates a DontSendEntry model, which is used to filter-out recipients from messages being created.

  But beware, it's actually only used when directly sending messages through mailer, not when mailer is used as an alternate EMAIL_BACKEND for django.
 Also, even if recipients become empty due to this filtering, the email will be queued for sending anyway.
+(A patch to fix these issues would be accepted)